WELCOME TO WALNUT GROVE LAKE!!!

 In March, 2006, Walnut Grove LTD, the partnership that developed a large parcel of land including WGL, gave us 20.67 acres located under the power lines on the west side.
 This land was named Lovitt Field after Lloyd Lovitt, one of the developers of our subdivision.

-WGLHA has enviably low Association dues, currently $260 for the 2018-19 year.
+WGLHA has enviably low Association dues, currently $290 plus $200 for the 2019-2020 year.
 Invoices are sent out in April and are due June 1.
 Dues cover the period from May 1 thru April 30 each year.

 There’s a lot involved in keeping our neighborhood beautiful and a fun place to live.
-The following are some of the budget items that are covered by your dues: repairs and maintenance to parks and public areas including mowing, tree removal and repair to docks, playgrounds and park equipment; newsletter and directory; insurance and government fees related to dam certification and safety; bookkeeping; legal and tax preparation fees; electricity for the public areas; and charges for the Association phone, post office box and web site.
+The following are some of the budget items that are covered by your dues: repairs and maintenance to parks and public areas including mowing, tree removal and repair to docks, playgrounds and park equipment; newsletter and directory; insurance and government fees related to dam certification and safety; bookkeeping; legal and tax preparation fees; electricity for the public areas; and charges for the Association phone, web site, and Keith Collins Management Company fees.

 That doesn’t include improvements that are made from time to time such as docks, a light on the dam, new playground equipment and boat storage racks.

 The Association has significant savings in the event of problems with the dam or other public areas.
-However, assessments of homeowners could be required in the future if some unanticipated expenses arose for which the Association did not have adequate funds set aside.
+However, assessments of homeowners could be required in the future if some unanticipated expenses arose for which the Association does not have adequate funds set aside such as Lake Dredging.

 One of the highlights of the year for WGL residents is the annual fireworks display at the dam celebrating the Fourth of July.
 The display is usually held during a weekend close to the Fourth at a time that does not conflict with other major fireworks displays.
 The fireworks are professionally done and quite a sight!
 The spectacular is not paid for out of your Homeowners Association dues.
 For that reason, the Association asks for contributions from our neighbors to support this special event.
 Additional events for the Independence Day celebration include a mailbox decorating contest, a boat parade, and a fishing rodeo.